oceanprotocol/ocean.js/docs/beginners_guide.md

 const { testData } = require("./data");
 ```

 Next we add the code for publishing the dataset.
 This includes important information about your dataset such as the price, the publishing date and the timeout.
-At the end of the `init() { ... }` function (after `console.log('Bob token balance:', bobBalance)`) add the following code:
+At the end of the `init() { ... }` function (after `console.log('Alice token balance:', aliceBalance)`) add the following code:

  ```Javascript
  dataService = await ocean.assets.createAccessServiceAttributes(